This tutorial example shows how to specify LMI systems at the command line using the LMI Lab tools.

 either 0, xn, or

 denotes the n-th decision variable in

 the problem.
 For details on how to use Type 3, see Structured Matrix Variables as well as the

 In Specify LMI System, the matrix variables X and S are of Type 1.
 Indeed, both are symmetric and S inherits the block-diagonal structure of D. Specifically, S is of the form

 Initialize the description and declare these two matrix variables.

 setlmis() lmivar(1,[6 1]); % X lmivar(1,[2 0;2 1]); % S

-specifies the structure type and the second input contains additional
+structure type and the second input contains additional information about the

 For a matrix variable X of Type 1, this second input is a matrix with two columns and as many rows as diagonal blocks in X. The first column lists the sizes of the diagonal blocks and the second column specifies their nature with the following convention:

 –1: zero block